-- 5.6.3.1 [H-R] Ammunition must be tested using the competitor's firearm.
+- 5.6.3.1 Ammunition must be tested using the competitor's firearm.
 Moreover, prior to and/or during testing, the competitor's firearm and the component parts thereof must not be altered or modified in any way from the condition it is being used (or will be used) at the match.
-Violations will be subject to Section 10.6. - [S] Ammunition must be tested using the competitor's firearm. - 5.6.3.2 An initial 8 sample rounds for the chronograph test will be drawn from each competitor at a time and place determined by Match Officials, who may require additional tests of a competitor's ammunition at any time during the match. - 5.6.3.3 [H-R] From the 8 sample rounds drawn by Match Officials, 1 bullet is removed and weighed to determine the actual bullet weight, and 3 bullets are fired over the chronograph.
+Violations will be subject to Section 10.6. - 5.6.3.2 An initial 8 sample rounds for the chronograph test will be drawn from each competitor at a time and place determined by Match Officials, who may require additional tests of a competitor's ammunition at any time during the match. - 5.6.3.3 From the 8 sample rounds drawn by Match Officials, 1 bullet is removed and weighed to determine the actual bullet weight, and 3 bullets are fired over the chronograph.
 If a competitor has rounds of different bullet weights in his possession, 8 sample rounds of each may be drawn for testing.
 The lowest power factor achieved during testing will be applied to all his scores in the match.
 All digits visible on the scales and chronograph displays must be used at face value (i.e. without rounding or truncation), for the calculation in Rule 5.6.3.5.
-In the absence of a bullet puller and scales, the competitor's declared bullet weight will be used. - [S] From the 8 sample rounds drawn by Match Officials, the projectile(s) (the slug or shot) of 1 cartridge is (are) weighed to determine the actual weight of the projectile(s), and 3 rounds are fired over the chronograph.
-All digits visible on the scales and chronograph displays must be used at face value (i.e. without rounding or truncation), for the calculation in Rule 5.6.3.5.
-Wads are not to be included in the weight calculation except in the case of wads that are fixed to the back of slugs and that are designed to continue to the target as part of the slug.
-In the absence of scales, the competitor's declared weight of the projectile(s) will be used. - 5.6.3.4 If bullet or projectile(s) weighing is conducted in advance of a competitor's arrival, weighed bullets or projectile(s) must be retained by the chronograph station with the competitor's remaining sample rounds, until the competitor or their delegate has attended the chronograph station and completed testing.
-If a competitor challenges the weight of a bullet or projectile(s) pre-weighed before his arrival, he is entitled to have the scales calibrated, and the test bullet or projectile(s) reweighed, in his presence. - 5.6.3.5 [H-R] Power factor is calculated using the bullet weight and the average velocity of the 3 rounds fired, according to the following formula:
+In the absence of a bullet puller and scales, the competitor's declared bullet weight will be used. - 5.6.3.4 If bullet weighing is conducted in advance of a competitor's arrival, weighed bullets must be retained by the chronograph station with the competitor's remaining sample rounds, until the competitor or their delegate has attended the chronograph station and completed testing.
+If a competitor challenges the weight of a bullet pre-weighed before his arrival, he is entitled to have the scales calibrated, and the test bullet reweighed, in his presence. - 5.6.3.5 Power factor is calculated using the bullet weight and the average velocity of the 3 rounds fired, according to the following formula: